seg-leonelsanches/leo-flex-plugin/README.md

 ### Updating dependencies

 This plugin relies on React 17 for now.
+On March 29th 2023, it's the most recent version that Flex supports.

 ## Deployment